brycie-boy/The_Cosmos/🔮 The Cosmos/☯️ The Flow.md

 “The Tao of the sage is working without effort”

+The Cosmos is my thinking enviorment.

-The goal I have for this study workflow is to create a frictionless, stress free, and seamless learning, thinking, and teaching experience.
+The goal I have for The Cosmos is to create a frictionless, stress free, and seamless learning, thinking, and teaching experience.

 - no more clinging to ideas in fear of forgetting them
 - No more trying it hard to think about something, simply love in to another note